tyleryouk/gateinstantiation/README.md

+CASE WESTERN RESERVE UNIVERSITY
+Case School of Engineering
+Department of Electrical, Computer and Systems Engineering ECSE 281.
+Logic Design and Computer Organization (4)

+Assignment #4 	Due: February 4, 2022
+Laboratory (20 pts): Intro to Verilog
+In this assignment, we will learn the basics of a hardware description language (HDL) called SystemVerilog.
+We will use SystemVerilog to describe a simple logic circuit shown in which has three logic gate (AND, OR, and XOR), two inputs (“a” and “b”) and three outputs (“y1”, “y2”, and “y3”).
+We will implement this circuit using the three different Verilog coding styles (structural, dataflow, and behavioral) and then create a behavioral Testbench module to test the functionality of the three modules.

 Figure 1: Logic circuit to be implemented in this assignment

 You can refer to the recitation notes posted to Canvas under Pages / Verilog Notes on Verilog for reference.